-7.5.14 Intellectual property is a generic term that includes inventions and writing.
+7.5.14 Intellectual property is a generic term that includes inventions and the written word.

-- 7.5.15 It is policy that if any Intellectual Policy is created by the employee during the course of employment, then, as a general rule, this will belong to the employer, not the employee.
+- 7.5.15 It is policy that if any intellectual policy is created by the employee during the course of employment, then, as a general rule, this will belong to the employer, not the employee.
 Various acts of Parliament cover different types of intellectual property.
-Certain activities undertaken may give rise to items that could be patented, for example, software development.
-These items are collectively known as intellectual property. - 7.5.16 In the event that the organisation decides to become involved in the commercial exploitation of inventions, the matter should proceed in accordance with an intellectual property policy.
+Certain activities undertaken may give rise to works that could attract intellectual property rights, for example, software. - 7.5.16 In the event that the organisation decides to become involved in the commercial exploitation of inventions, the matter should proceed in accordance with an intellectual property policy.
 Matters should only proceed after legal advice.